 The Library develops collections aimed at the special needs and interests of children (preschool through age 12) and teens (ages 13-17).

-The Library has the responsibility of collecting, organizing, and making available extensive information about Alexandria, Rapides Parish and Louisiana.
+The Library has the responsibility of collecting, organizing, and making available extensive information about Rapides Parish, the parish’s various communities, and Louisiana.

 The Library acknowledges a particular interest in local and state history.
 Therefore, it will seek to acquire state and municipal public documents, and it will take a broad view of works by Louisiana authors as well as works relating to the State of Louisiana, whether or not such materials meet the standards of selection in other respects.
 However, the Library is not under any obligation to add to its collections anything about Louisiana or produced by authors, printers, or publishers with Louisiana connections if it does not seem to be in the public interest to do so.